ChxrlieExe33/social-konnect-backend/README.md

 ./mvnw spring-boot:run
 ```

-Alternatively, you could **import the project** in your IDE of choice and make sure the JDK is set correctly, then run normally.
+**Alternatively**, you could **import the project** in your IDE of choice and make sure the JDK is set correctly, then run normally.

 ## Run it as a docker container

-If you simply want to use the application without installing Java, you can run it as a docker container
+If you simply want to use the application without installing Java, you can run it as a docker container.

 First build it: